 No. Desexing, whether mandatory or not, entitles the owner to a reduced registration fee.

-The new Act, as well as a range of other relevant information, can be downloaded from the following links.
+The Domestic Animals Act 1994, as well as a range of other relevant information, can be downloaded from the following links.

 For further information please phone the Customer Service Centre on 136 186.